CiscoDevNet/multicloud-integrations/AWS/AWSConfig/networking/docs/network/csr-dmvpn/pod-networking.md

 $ aws ec2 authorize-security-group-ingress --group-id ${worker_sg} --protocol -1 --cidr ${ONPREMPODCIDR}
 ```

-### EKS Pod SNAT
+### AWS EKS Pod SNAT

-By default, the AWS VPC CNI automatically installed in EKS clusters will perform SNAT on any pod traffic leaving the EKS nodes.
-This is unnecessary for the EKS clusters set up by CCP and the DMVPN interconnect scenario as the EKS pods receive IPs from the private subnets and are routed in the VPC via the private-subnets' route-tables.
-The AWS VPC CNI procedure for disabling pod SNAT is describe [in the AWS documentation for external-SNAT](https://docs.aws.amazon.com/eks/latest/userguide/external-snat.html).
+By default, the AWS VPC CNI automatically installed in AWS EKS clusters will perform SNAT on any pod traffic leaving the EKS nodes.
+This is unnecessary for the AWS EKS clusters set up by CCP and the DMVPN interconnect scenario as the EKS pods receive IPs from the private subnets and are routed in the VPC via the private-subnets' route-tables.
+Not only is it unnecessary, network policy would be restricted in this deployment without disabling it.
+The AWS VPC CNI procedure for disabling pod SNAT is described [in the AWS documentation for external-SNAT](https://docs.aws.amazon.com/eks/latest/userguide/external-snat.html).

 ## Example Automation

 [bringup_aws_cluster.py](../../../automation/scripts/bringup_aws_cluster.py) -- Uses CCP to create an AWS EKS cluster, disables SNAT in the cluster, and enables calico for network-policy.

-[bringup_csr.py](../../../automation/scripts/bringup_csr.py) -- Uses AWS CloudFormation to bringup a CSR & DMVPN configuration in a CCP created AWS VPC and performs the actions to enable inter-cluster pod-routing.
+[bringup_csr.py](../../../automation/scripts/bringup_csr.py) -- Uses AWS CloudFormation to bring up a CSR & DMVPN configuration in a AWS VPC created by CCP and performs the actions to enable inter-cluster pod-routing.

 ### Bringup AWS Cluster